ontoligent/mazo/README.md

 mallet_path = bin\mallet
 ```

-The user puts a MALLET compliant corpus file in the corpus directory and names it in a special way:
+To begin using Mazon, you'll need to first put a MALLET compliant corpus file in the corpus directory and name it in a special way:

 ```
 <keyword>-corpus.csv